Hamid-Afify9/Jenkins_Pipeline/README.md

-# Installing Jenkins on Docker Container on AWS:
+# Integrating Jenkins with GitHub and Applying Git Flow Strategy

 This guide details the steps to install Jenkins on a Docker container running on an AWS instance.
 We'll cover installing Java 11 (a prerequisite) and integrating Jenkins with GitHub using webhooks for streamlined development workflows.
+Additionally, we'll apply the Git Flow strategy for managing our repository.

 ## Prerequisites
 - An AWS account with access to create EC2 instances.
 - Docker installed on your AWS instance.
 Refer to the official Docker documentation for installation instructions: [https://docs.docker.com/](https://docs.docker.com/)